Hoekz/JS-TDD-201/Patterns/module-patterns.md

 We can start by taking a look at a very basic injection engine.
 Our [engine.js](/Patterns/injection/engine.js#L1-13) starts with a simple `register` function that adds a named `module` with its list of `dependencies` and `init` function.
 For convenience, it also returns a simple wrapper that will `run` that module.

+### Engine: Resolve

+The `run` helper simply calls the [resolve](/Patterns/injection/engine.js#L15-29) function, which checks to see if a `value` has already been calculated and, if not, recursively calls to `resolve` the dependencies before injecting the resulting values into the `init` function and returning the result.

+This allows for easily creating a dependency tree with any level of depth to it, as well as sharing dependencies between modules.

+It is worth noting that this implementation does not include detection of circular dependencies, which would result in a call stack overflow, but most existing systems should be able to warn you about this.